Food Before One Is Just For Fun: Myth or Fact?

 Learning about food and developing taste preferences

-Introducing solids isn’t just about nutrients and allergens.
-There’s also the very important issue of shaping your baby’s future eating habits and taste preferences.
+Introducing solids isn’t just about nutrients and allergens, it also shapes your baby’s future eating habits and taste preferences.

 Despite the reputation of young children being picky eaters, babies start life with very few innate taste preferences and can easily learn to like new foods.